Landscape Design Process

 Step 5: Determine Conservation Strategies

-Once the models are developed to represent current and future patterns and processes and the human dimensions science is collected, the partnership comes together to determine conservation strategies.
+Once the models are developed to represent current and future patterns and processes and the social science is collected, the partnership comes together to determine conservation strategies.
 These discussions should set direction on the actions to be taken and policies that need to be implemented or changed and target where specific programs will have the most benefit.
 The result is a landscape design with specific actions to implement that will achieve the stated goals.

 Step 6: A Landscape Conservation Design